Dressings & Stitches

 SPLITTING STITCHES

 Although most dissolvable sutures will be absorbed, it is very common for the human body to reject them completely.
 Spitting Sutures will need to be removed in a sterile manner to avoid infection.
 Signs and symptoms are small lumps that appear like pimples along the incision site.
 The surrounding skin becomes irritated, inflamed or sore.
 You can feel hard areas protruding throughout the incision site that may catch on clothing.
-Please notify Michelle via email if you feel this may be occurring.
+Please notify Nurse Nikki via email if you feel this may be occurring.

 ALCHOHOL, SMOKING AND VAPING